Robie's Country Store: History

 A general store was established on this site in 1822, the year Hooksett was incorporated.
 The shop flourished at least in part due to its location: close to road and river in the early years, and also later close to textile mills and railroad traffic.
 The original building had a dock and received river barge merchandise until the railroad arrived in 1842.

 The first building on the site burned in 1857, was rebuilt, burned again in 1906, and was again rebuilt.
 George A. Robie bought the store in 1887, and over the next 110 years it was passed down from father to son.
 It provided Hooksett with food and supplies and doubled as the town's post office.
 The Postal Service still maintains a cluster of mailboxes inside the store for 26 customers.
 The building and its historical pieces were purchased by the Robie's Country Store Preservation Corp. after the retirement of Lloyd Robie in 1997.
-The store operates under lease agreement.
+The store operated under lease agreement.

+In August 2026, the store permanently closed, the Robie Farm in Piermont will remain open.